sapearson/hessian/README.md

-Calculates eigenvalues of Hessian's for a given orbit in an abitrary potential
+Calculates eigenvalues of Hessian's for a given orbit in an abitrary potential.
+Input (x,y,z,vx,vy,vz)